Aantrreksh/sql-query/terraform.md

     resource_group_id = data.ibm_resource_group.group.id
   }
   ```
-2. Provide the API key

-  Referencing credentials from an environment variable.
-Set the environment variables on your local machine.
+2. Provide the API key to allow Terraform to make the requested changes to your {{site.data.keyword.cloud_notm}} instance.
+You can provide the API key as environment variable in the session where you also do the Terraform calls.

   ```
   export IC_API_KEY="<ibmcloud_api_key>"
   ```

-  See Terraform documentation for further options to provide credentials.
+  See the [Terraform documentation](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about) for further options to provide credentials.

 3. Initialize the Terraform CLI.